franko/lhelper/README.md

 The `<install-prefix-directory>` can be any directory but it should contains a `bin` folder and it should be part of you PATH.
 The helper will install its files in the `<prefix>/share/lhelper` directory and it will use the directory `<prefix>/var/lib/lhelper` to store downloaded archives and build the libraries.

-On Ubuntu system you may use the `$HOME/.local` directory as a prefix.
+On Ubuntu systems you may use the `$HOME/.local` directory as a prefix.

 ## Little Library Helper commands